TOWN OF BELCHERTOWN

 4. Who will conduct the Interim Year Adjustment?

 Under the guidance of the Board of Assessors, the Director of Assessments will update all properties to market value.
-Outside consultants may also be utilized, particularly in valuing the commercial and industrial properties.
+Outside consultants may also be utilized, particularly in valuing the town's commercial and industrial properties.

 5. What is considered market value?